kalivtrope/dancing-robots/README.md

   - Karel drops ONE item at the current position from his inventory
   - if Karel's inventory is empty, this command functions as a `NOP` except that you get a warning in stderr (which you can safely ignore if you don't care)
 - `MOVE_TO_ITEM`
-  - first off, Karel makes one step in the direction of his current orientation
+ - if there's a wall somewhere between Karel and the closest item in his direction, this command functions as `MOVE_TO_WALL`
-    - this is so the robot doesnt get stuck on a single item with `collect`ing it being the only way out of the current position
+  - otherwise Karel makes at least one step in the direction of his current orientation and stops at the closest item detected underneath him
 ```
 # #  # # # # #                  # # #  # # # #
 # .
 I . . . #                  # .
 I  . . . #